Contents

 Downloading Data

-The reports show Year-To-Date numbers, but we understand that this isn’t enough to fully understand the criminal justice system.
-To that end, we are making available CSV files with the information from each report summarized on a more frequent basis.
-Daily summaries are available for the whole city, by police district, and by zip code (technically ZCTA).
-Weekly summaries are available by census tract.
-If you are interested in analyzing our data yourself you can download these files and analyze them in excel or any other statistics program.
+The dashboard reports show Year-To-Date numbers, but we understand that this isn’t enough to fully understand the criminal legal system.
+To that end, we are making downloadable data available down to a daily resolution level.
+Data is available by several different geographies: the whole city, police district, US Census Tract, and by zip code (technically ZCTA).

 Components